Nancy LT Hamilton, author

 - Center finder – useful for centering discs for making domed beads and other uses.

 - Dividers – imperative for accurate measurement.
 Measurement is transferred from a ruler to the dividers.
-Dividers can then be used to scribe straight, parallel lines, checks distance, make circles, many uses.
+Dividers can then be used to scribe straight, parallel lines, check distances, makes circles, and many more uses.

 - Ring – many shapes.
 Used to form rings shapes and other forging/forming.

 - Bracelet – larger than a ring mandrel.
 Usually comes in round or oval.
-A baseball bat can be cut up and used as a mandrel as can an axe handel.
+A baseball bat can be cut up and used as a mandrel as can an ax handle.